aozien/beehive/README.md

 # Beehive Massive Parallel Processing (beehive-mpp)
-combine the processing power of your website's visitors' computers to create a one large network of processors that's capable of solving large complex problems without overburdening your server
+combine the processing power of your website's visitors' computers to create a one large network of processors that's capable of solving large complex problems without overburdening your server. note that it only uses about 20% from the processing power of client side computers minimizing its effect on user experience.

-## how it works
+## How it works
 the module transfers the load of processing large repetitive tasks from server side to client side computers, as it divides large repetitive tasks to smaller ones, the smaller tasks is then to be sent and processed on client side , the result will be sent back to the server and -optionally- checked by a different client visiting the site. it's more handy in tasks that require doing a repetitive task with large amount of data such as training a neural network in machine learning.